-Cosmological myths explain how the universe is structured, and are considered truths in the culture in which they are produced.
-Cosmological myths include beliefs of creation, the Fall, flood myths, afterlife and the end of times.
-Cosmological myths do not include cosmogonic myths, which focus on origins of time and the universe.
-Cosmological myths are without time; myths can occur in the past, present, future or paradisiacal state.
+Cosmological myths explain how the universe is structured and are considered truths in the culture in which they are produced.
+Cosmological myths include beliefs of creation, the Fall, flood myths, the afterlife, and the end of times.
+Cosmological myths do not include cosmogonic myths, which focus on the origins of time and the universe; these myths are without time; myths can occur in the past, present, future, or paradisiacal state.
 Some myths, such as those of a catastrophic nature, have no time.
 In cosmological myths, the harmony of people and other forms of nature are emphasized over the experiences of the individual.

-Cosmological myths are not testable or repeatable because of their primordial setting and therefore, cannot be proved or disproved.
-Every myth is considered a factual account, regardless of how much the events are at disagreement with scientific law or ordinary experiences.
+Cosmological myths are not testable or repeatable because of their primordial setting and, therefore, cannot be proved or disproved.
+Every myth is considered a factual account, regardless of how much the events are in disagreement with scientific law or ordinary experiences.
 The authority of a myth is only questioned when it has been rejected or defeated by another more comprehensive myth.

 Cosmological Myths and the Big Bang Theory

-If a creation story is absent in a society, an alternative mythology is present.
+If a creation story is absent in society, alternative mythology is present.
 Usually, this type of alternative mythology recounts how the world was transformed and made habitable by a culture hero who kills monsters because they are chaotic and threaten the natural order.
-For example in Babylonian mythology, Marduk slays the Ocean goddess Tiamat to create humans, plants and animals.
-Another example is found in Christianity when Archangel Michael casts out Satan from heaven.
-In this Christian myth, order is only restored through Christ.
-This resembles an Osirian story where the villain, once beautiful, becomes the serpent and the perfect son is born to rule all in his father’s name.
+For example, in Babylonian mythology, Marduk slays the Ocean goddess Tiamat to create humans, plants, and animals.
+Another example is Christianity when Archangel Michael casts out Satan from heaven.
+In this Christian myth, the order is only restored through Christ.
+This resembles an Osirian story where the villain, once beautiful, becomes the serpent, and the perfect son is born to rule all in his father’s name.